Testing should be the connection between your developers and users

 In the traditional software development lifecycle, Business Analysts from the product team collaborate with Quality Engineers to define a set of test plans.
 The BA gives a rough plan to the QE and this is then refined into a detailed set of test steps.
 In the days before automation, these test plans were then used by manual testers to verify the product was working as expected.
 Other manual testers would then try to “break” the product through exploratory testing.
 Trying to find those paths through the system that users might stumble upon.

 Writing these scripts is notoriously hard, especially if (as is likely) they have to be converted to work cross-browser.
 Usually, the process is incremental.
 The QE writes a few steps, checks that they work, debugs them and then writes some more.
 During this process, the QE may get distracted from the actual intended functionality and concentrate instead on creating a working script.
 But because it is a script, not a test plan, the BA has no way to verify that the script now accurately reflects the plan.

 Clearly, the problem here is that automated test scripts are written in a language designed for computers to understand.
 Computers are dumb, and so we humans have always had to develop ways to translate our language into simplified programming languages the computer can understand.
 But there is another way to do things.
 Natural language processing is a specialized field of artificial intelligence.
 In NLP, the aim is to teach a computer to understand human language.
 So, you don’t need to learn to speak to the computer, the computer can learn to understand you!

 Here at Functionize, we decided to use NLP to remove the need for the script altogether.
 The skill of testing isn’t about writing code, it’s about knowing what to test in order to verify the system works.
-Nowadays NLP has reached the stage where you can just use plain English to write your tests.
+Nowadays NLP has reached the stage where you can just use plain English to write and create your tests.
 And so Adaptive Language Processing (ALP™) was born.